Skip to main content

 The SMB (small and medium business) discount is a reduced pricing tier available to organizations that stay within 50 server users on the Polarion server.
 Since server users count all registered accounts regardless of license type, exceeding the 50 server user threshold disqualifies the SMB pricing.
 Regularly audit your Polarion server for inactive or deprovisioned user accounts to maintain eligibility.

-Contact Nextedy sales for current SMB pricing details and eligibility requirements.
+Contact Nextedy sales for current SMB pricing details and eligibility requirements — see the Risksheet pricing FAQ for the latest information.
 The 50 server user threshold is based on all registered accounts on the Polarion server.

 Risksheet counts all registered server users on the Polarion server, not Polarion license holders.
 This is a critical distinction.
 For example, if you have 7 named Risksheet licenses and 203 registered accounts on the server, the system counts 203 server users.
 To stay within license limits, you can either clean up inactive server accounts or upgrade your Risksheet license tier.
 Common sources of unexpected server user counts include: